Complete Guide to Salesforce Entitlements and Milestones in Service Cloud

 Go Beyond Milestones

-Milestones can be a great out of the box tool if the configuration works for your business, but they have some limitations to keep in mind.
+Milestones can be a great out-of-the-box tool if the configuration works for your business, but they have some limitations to keep in mind.
 Milestones are typically used for major steps in a linear process.
 There can be recurring milestones, but they’re still just steps along a case lifecycle.

 We all know that customer service is rarely linear and simple.
 There can be a lot of back and forth between the customer and the service agent, which can really make it a nightmare to accurately measure KPIs!
-Thankfully, there are Apps on the AppExchange like Case Flags that offer an alternative to Milestones.
-They work great with Entitlements and Entitlement Templates and give you more flexibility and critical metrics for your KPIs.
+Thankfully, there are apps on the AppExchange like Case Flags that offer an alternative to Milestones.
+They work well with Entitlements and Entitlement Templates and give you more flexibility and critical metrics for your KPIs.

 Want to learn more about how Case Flags can help you and your business?
 Register today for a free demo!